-At heart, Brandyn River Gallagher is first and foremost a writer.
-Brandyn has long been a devoted activist and servant committed to the equitable redistribution of happiness.
-Their voice in addressing the limitations of sexual health resources for transmasculine people resulted in substantial improvements to HIV prevention research methods and study design internationally.
-They served the community through the non-profit Outshine NW for a two-year season and provided Diversity, Equity, and Inclusion training and independent consulting on trans-competent care in health and social services settings.
-They’re passionate about building community, bridging divides across the chasms of structural inequity, and healing collective wounds.
+Brandyn is a devoted servant leader committed to the equitable redistribution of happiness.
+Their voice addressing exclusions in clinical studies for transmasculine people improved research methods and design internationally.
+They’ve served communities by providing Diversity, Equity, and Inclusion training, subject matter expertise, and independent consulting on culturally responsive care in health and social services settings since 2015.
+They’re passionate about building people up to achieve their fullest potential, bridging divides across the chasms of structural inequity, and healing collective wounds.

 The views expressed on this site are Brandyn’s alone and do not reflect the position of any agency or project with which they are affiliated.